mas-bandwidth/gafferongames/content/post/client_server_connection.md

 In this article we're going to build a client/server connection on top of UDP.

 I can guarantee you already at this point that some people have decided not to read this article because I'm obviously a fool.
-Who could possibly justify all the effort required to build a completely custom client/server network protocol over UDP when for so many people, TCP is simply good enough?
+I mean, who could possibly justify all the effort required to build a completely custom client/server network protocol over UDP when for so many people, TCP is simply good enough?

 But why is it in 2016 that discussions about UDP vs. TCP are still so controversial, when virtually all first person shooters are networked with UDP?